dinoshirt/Knitting_Notebook/README.md

 - I want to be able to save everything I have added to the notebook.
 - I want to be able to load a previously saved notebook when I open the app.

+## Phase 4: Task 2

+Below is an example of what gets printed to the console when the program is exited.

+- Closing Notebook
+- PRINTING ACTIONS PERFORMED:
+- Added to Notebook: Grey Hat
+- Added to project Grey Hat: Grey Worsted
+- Added to project Grey Hat: 10mm circular
+- Added a note to project Grey Hat
+- Added to Notebook: Infinity Scarf
+- Added to project Infinity Scarf: White Wool
+- Added to project Infinity Scarf: 16 mm straight
+- Added a note to project Infinity Scarf
+- Removed from project Infinity Scarf: White Wool
+- Added a note to project Infinity Scarf
+- THAT'S IT

+## Phase 4: Task 2

+Since the Yarn and Needle models extend the same abstract class, it would've been nice to have this relationship in the ui folder too.
+This would've reduced duplication by allowing the same methods/class to be used to add or remove yarns and needles from the selected project.

+As well, since the Yarn and Needle models only require the project name to print out the correct Event, I could've passed in a String instead to remove the association between KnittingSupplies and KnittingProject.
+Similarly, the KnittingProject field can be removed from Notes.